samanthaming/samanthaming.com/content/tidbits/27-css-user-select.md

 ---
 title: CSS User Select
-description: 'You can use it to disable text selection (user-select: none).
-Or make it super easy for text selection with just ONE click (user-select: all)...'
+description: 'Control your Text Selection with CSS.
+Use it to disable text selection (user-select: none) or quickly select text with just ONE click (user-select: all).'
 tags: [css]
 order: 27
 createdAt: 2018-8-4